ma-ha/lowcode-data-app/README.md

 - you can define a property as "API managed", means zou will see it only in the table, but there is no input available in the add/change GUI form

+# Add New Root Scope (aka "Tenant")

+This must be done via API ... but it's simple:

+    const axios  = require( 'axios' )
+    let result = await axios.post(
+      'http://localhost:8888/app/adapter/scope', // or whatever you've configured
+      {
+        name          : 'ROOD SCOPE NAME',
+        adminEmail    : 'FOR NEW ADMIN USER',
+        adminPassword : 'FOR NEW ADMIN USER',
+        apiId         : 'FOR NEW API CREDENTIALS',
+        apiKey        : 'FOR NEW API CREDENTIALS',
+        owner         : 'SOME NAME'
+      },
+      { headers:  { 'provisioning-key': 'PROVISIONING KEY' } }
+    )

+The new admin credentials are required, since the app can't send out emails (yet).

+The API credentials can be used to bootstrap the new tenant and create apps, their entities and upload some initial data documents.

 # Integration

 ## APIs